• Skip to primary navigation

 ½ lb seedless tamarind pulp (see note), 2 cups hot water

-• Use your hand, preferably gloved if you don’t want tamarind stuck in your nails, to squeeze and scrunch the pulp to loosen it from the fibers.
+• Use clean hands, preferably gloved, to squeeze and scrunch the pulp to loosen it from the fibers.
 You should end up with something that has a consistency of a smoothie.
+A little thinner than smoothie is fine, but too thick will make it hard to strain, so if it looks super thick add a little water.

-• Once you can feel that most of the pulp has been released from the fibers, strain the tamarind mixture, into a pot through a sieve or a colander, preferably not fine-mesh, as the paste will be thick.
+• Once you can feel that most of the pulp has been released from the fibers, strain the tamarind mixture, into a pot through a sieve, preferably not fine-mesh as the paste will be thick and it'll hard to push through.
 Push as much of the liquid through as possible, and scrape the bottom of the sieve occasionally.

 • Gradually pour about ½ cup of room temperature water over the remaining fibers in the sieve while using your hand to mix it around.
 This will rinse off any last little bit of tamarind still stuck in the fibers.